wewantwebsites/portfolio/src/posts/launching-a-portfolio.md

 1. **Routes**: I organized my routes using SvelteKit's file-based routing system.
 Each page had its own Svelte component.
 There is a `routes/+page.svelte` for Home, `routes/about/+page.svelte` for About, `routes/blog/[slug]` for any of the blogs.

 2. **Components**: I created components for the blog posts, a nav, and a header.
 Since I'm using mdsvex I can bring more feature rich components as my blogs get more advanced.
+For example bringing in a code snippet.

 3. **Markdown Content**: All my project descriptions and blog posts were stored as Markdown files in a dedicated directory. mdsvex converted these files into Svelte components during build time.
+For the API `/api/posts` I glob the directory and use the slug to grab the file and then we can get the metadata for the post.

 ## Conclusion

-Building my portfolio site was both rewarding and educational.
-The combination of SvelteKit, TailwindCSS, and mdsvex allowed me to create a performant, visually appealing, and easy-to-maintain site.
-Whether you're a seasoned developer or just starting out, consider exploring these tools for your next project! 🚀
+This was my first time building a blog this way.
+In the past I had worked with Wordpress, Joomla, and Drupal to quickly create blogs for clients.
+Seeing as I wasn't going to need a CMS I decided to give this pattern a try and I found it to be rewarding.
+First blog post is done, see ya!